-Consistent with state law, a Development Agreement between any person having a legal or equitable interest in the property and the City of Cupertino may also be entered into, but is only required for projects applying for the "community benefits density bonus" (Tier 2 development).
+Consistent with state law, a Development Agreement between any person having a legal or equitable interest in the property and the City of Cupertino may also be entered into, but is only required for projects applying for the 'Community Benefits Density Bonus' (Tier 2 development).
 Any Development Agreement will be processed pursuant to the requirements of Chapter 19.144 of the CMC.
-A Development Agreement may expedite procedures for consideration and issuance of permits and approvals.
+A Development Agreement may expedite procedures for consideration and issuance of permits and approvals within this Specific Plan.